hwh98/Advanced-tree-based-algorithm/README.md

 # Advanced-tree-based-algorithm
-A Matlab implementation and comparison of three tree based algorithms, binary search tree, AVL tree, and Red-Black tree.
+A Matlab implementation and comparison of three tree based algorithms, binary search tree, AVL tree, and Red-Black tree with unit test.

 ## Binary search tree (BST)
 Binary search tree is a binary tree with the following properties